gonmf/dakilang/README.md

 Depending on the interpreter to abort the whole search subtree because one of the clauses is falsifiable still requires the whole clause tail to be expanded, and sometimes multiple iterations depending on how long it takes for the operator clause to have it's variables set.
 The best solution would be to avoid expanding the clause tail in the first place.

 This is best achieved by using what we call _clause conditions_.
 Clause conditions are boolean tests evaluated before a clause is expanded, providing earlier search termination.
-With clause conditions our Fibonnaci program becomes:
+With clause conditions our Fibonacci program becomes:

 ```java
 > fib(1, 1).